Lauren Platt

-Lauren Nicole Platt (born 7 October 1997) is an English television presenter, singer and actress.
-After she was the thirteenth contestant eliminated in the eleventh series of The X Factor, she presented the CBBC talent series Got What It Takes? from 2016 to 2018.
+Lauren Nicole Platt (born 7 October 1997) is an English former television presenter, singer and actress.
+After finishing in fourth place in the eleventh series of The X Factor, she presented the CBBC talent series Got What It Takes? from 2016 to 2018.
+Following the series, Platt appeared in various stage productions including Jack and the Beanstalk, Beauty and the Beast and Sleeping Beauty.

 Early life

-Platt was born on 7 October 1997 in Billericay, Essex, but spent ten years living in Spain.
+Lauren Nicole Platt was born on 7 October 1997 in Billericay, Essex, but spent ten years living in Spain.
 In 2010, she auditioned for the role of Louise Mitchell on EastEnders, but lost out to Brittany Papple.
-In 2011, she was the runner-up of the local talent contest The Essex Factor and in 2012, competed in Open Mic UK.
-Platt attended The Billericay School, a comprehensive school in Billericay, where she sat her GCSEs.
+In 2011, she was the runner-up of local talent contest the Essex Factor and in 2012, competed in Open Mic UK.
+Platt attended the Billericay School, a comprehensive school in her hometown, where she sat her GCSEs.

 Career

-2014: The X Factor

-Platt auditioned for The X Factor in 2014, and became the youngest solo contestant to reach the live finals.
+Platt auditioned for The X Factor in 2014 and became the youngest solo contestant to reach the live finals.
 With the eliminations of Stephanie Nala and Chloe Jasmine in week two and Lola Saunders in week four, Platt became Cheryl's last remaining act in the competition.
 In the quarter-final, Platt was in the bottom two with Stereo Kicks, but advanced to the semi-final after Cowell sent the result to the deadlock and Stereo Kicks were eliminated as the act with the fewest public votes.
 However, in the semi-final, Platt was in the bottom two with Andrea Faustini and was eliminated with only her mentor voting to send Platt through to the final, finishing in fourth place.
 After the series finished, voting statistics revealed that Platt had received more votes than Faustini.
 This meant that if there was not a Final Showdown, or if Walsh or Cowell voted to send Platt through to the final and the result to deadlock, Platt would've advanced to the final and Faustini would've been eliminated.